opf/openproject/frontend/doc/BUILD.md

 The resulting output of this buildstep can be found in `./app/assets/javascripts/bundles/openproject-global.js`.

-This is done via `gulp webpack` (see `gulpfile.js`, Line 63 ff.).
+This is also built with `npm run webpack`.
 The actual entrypoint for this is `./frontend/app/global.js`

 It contains all of the JavaScript necessary for the rails based views, like parts of `jQuery.ui`, but also `angular` itself.

 ## Building Sass

-Sass files are built via `gulp sass`, which handles the main Sass file from the Rails stack at `./app/assets/stylesheets/defaults.css.sass`, performs transformations on it and outputs the result to `./frontend/public/assets`.
-It __is important__ to note, that this serves __not__ the compilation of Sass for production purposes but is mostly for the availability of the CSS for the Living Styleguide.

 The Sass files in the rails stack are handled as one would expect: They are precompiled into one `default-*.css` for production and are reloaded on demand during development.
 The manifest for this can be found in `./app/assets/stylesheets/defaults.css.sass`.